ZhubaGoldenlamb/Developed-Fire-Risk-Model-for-Joshua-Tree-National-Park/README.md

 To understand how vegetation conditions changed before the 2022 Elk Fire, I analyzed mean **Normalized Difference Vegetation Index (NDVI)** values within the Elk Fire burn scar from **2019–2023**.
 NDVI values range from 0 to 1, with higher values indicating greener and more abundant vegetation.

 The results show a clear decline in vegetation greenness leading up to the fire.
 NDVI values were highest in **spring 2019**, following a wet year that promoted strong growth of invasive annual grasses that persist on the landscape for multiple years.
-From **2020 through 2022**, NDVI steadily declined, indicating that shrubs were drying and curing over multiple years.
+From **2020 through 2022**, NDVI steadily declined, indicating that vegetation was drying and curing over multiple years.
 The Elk Fire occurred in **late May 2022**, after three consecutive years of low NDVI values, suggesting that fuels were both abundant and dry at the time of ignition.

 ![Mean NDVI values (2019–2023) within the Elk Fire burn scar](elk_fire_2022_mean_ndvi.png)

-*Mean NDVI values calculated from late-March Sentinel-2 imagery (2019–2023) within the Elk Fire burn scar.
-NDVI values declined by approximately 47% between 2019 and 2022, indicating progressive drying of vegetation prior to the fire.*

 ---

+To better interpret the observed NDVI trends, I compared vegetation greenness with **annual precipitation data** from a nearby NOAA weather station.

 ### **Precipitation Patterns and Context**

-Annual precipitation data from a nearby NOAA weather station helps explain the observed NDVI trends.
-Rainfall was highest in **2019**, corresponding with the peak NDVI values observed that spring.
+Annual precipitation data provides important context for the NDVI trends.
+Rainfall was highest in **2019**, corresponding with peak NDVI values observed that spring.
 Precipitation then declined in **2020, 2021, and 2022**, contributing to prolonged drying of both invasive grasses and native shrubs across the landscape.

 Although **2023 experienced unusually high rainfall**, NDVI values within the Elk Fire scar did not immediately rebound to pre-fire levels.
 This is likely because the fire removed much of the existing vegetation, and early regrowth is dominated by invasive annual grasses rather than mature shrubs or Joshua trees.

 ![Annual precipitation totals near the Elk Fire site (2019–2023)](Elk_Fire_2019_2023_Precipitation_Histogram.png)

-*Annual precipitation totals from a NOAA weather station near the Elk Fire site (2019–2023), showing a wet year followed by multiple dry years preceding the 2022 fire.*

 ---